matthieulux/final-project/README.md

 This final project models a simple delivery system between a seller of organic vegetable box and buyers, with a proof of provenance for the buyer.

-Payment are accepted in Ether on the platform and automatically triggered upon receipt of the veggie basket.
+Payment are accepted in Ether on the platform from multiple buyers upon receipt of the veggie basket.

+Buttons are used to interact with the DApp on a single page:
+- View the basket (in the Javascript console for control check)
+- Buy the basket, advancing a tracker below
+- Ship the basket
+- Receive the basket which initiates in the background a verification of the proof of provenance (based on the farm name).

+The application shouod have different interfaces for sellers and buyers but is kept on one screen for this early prototpe, which really was about me understanding the underpinning of Ethereum, not creating a viable DApp.

 Personas of the DApp are: